 There are a few improvements and modifications I’m considering making to The Sproutie but it is now completely functional, and this is how it looks at this point.
 I must say that I think it’s looking pretty good –

 I was lucky enough to obtain a National “N” Dial in good condition and nice working order – not all of them look or operate this well.
+I bought several from Gary at Play Things Of Past and used the nicest one.
 The tuning knob and reduction drive are an important part of the feel of any receiver, and can do a lot to affect the operating experience so I’ll say a few words on that subject if I may.
 Before, I do, here’s a clip from a page of the 1947 National Radio catalog.
 I get a kick from seeing vintage parts in old catalogs, then seeing the exact same thing, in really nice condition, in front of me.
 It’s a bit like meeting a celebrity for the first time :-)

 I was initially concerned that the 5:1 reduction ratio of the National drive wasn’t going to be high enough for accurate tuning on the HF bands – it was a good part of the reason why I chose the value of the main tuning capacitor and wound the coils so as to limit the tuning ranges to around 2MHz or less.
 This approach results in more coils, but really helps in creating a regen that can be set to a particular frequency, and from which you can read the frequency (with the help of a calibration graph – more on that later.)
 This receiver can be set to within a few KHz of any frequency.
 This is good enough for finding a particular SW AM broadcast station.
 I can also read the dial setting and then consult my custom calibration graph to find what frequency I am on to within a few KHz.
 It’s not much by modern standards, but is pretty good for a regen with an analog dial.